What your provider wishes he could tell you!

-But there are others, the truth they know not, breathe not and speak not.
+There are some men, the truth they know not, breathe not and speak not.
 I was with two men with narcissistic personality disorders.
 I had no idea this existed and suffered greatly, especially with the first one.
 By the second one, I had learned the signs.
-I watched for the way he treated me.
-How he never followed up on promises, how he would disappear and keep me at bay, how he made me feel bad about myself, how he would never be there for me, emotionally, physically unless in some way he could profit from it.
+I watched for the way he treated me; hw he never followed up on promises, how he would disappear and keep me at bay, how he made me feel bad about myself, how he would never be there for me, emotionally, physically unless in some way he could benefit from it.

-In all these years, I learned the best lesson which is to give of myself to those who show appreciation, who do not only say they appreciate me, but can show signs of affection.
+In all these years, I learned the most important lesson, which is to give of myself to those who show appreciation, who do not only say they appreciate me, but can show signs of affection.
 They must reliably and consistently be there for me.
 I was too gullible.
 Hey!
 That Christian background again.
 I was naive.
-I was honest, too honest and too open, giving intimacy when their doors were locked, opening my home and myself of people who did not know how to give, who did not learn reciprocity.
+I was honest, too honest and too open, giving intimacy when their doors were locked, opening my home and myself to people who did not know or weren’t willing to give in kind.
+They had no sense of reciprocity.
 They were takers.
-They took of me and my peace and my heart and my life.
-They couldn’t had not a present to invest, but kept on promising tomorrow, which wasn’t theirs to give.
+They took of me, my peace, y heart and my life.
+They had not a present to invest, but kept on promising tomorrow, which wasn’t theirs to give.
 They rode on hope and wrung it around my neck ’till it drained the air that I breathed.
-Yes I offered but they pleaded and promised.
+Yes, I offered but they pleaded and promised.
 It took two for the lessons to be taught.
 Credit goes to both, the abusers as well as the abused.
 I won’t say victim.
 I’m uncomfortable with that term of late.

 Yes, one year!
 One full year when I said enough of the lies and the games and the tormenting!
-One full year of peace where I wasn’t being treated like I’m stupid, a fool, constantly being taken in by some outlandish, made up story with someone who had nothing to give, jumping between the ex, and a few others.
+One full year of peace where I wasn’t being treated by some user like I’m stupid, or foolish, constantly being taken in by some outlandish, made up story with someone who had nothing to give, jumping between the ex, and a few others at once.
 If you’ve been reading my blog these past few years, you can also attest that it is less sad and less angry than before.
 Sex can do that, knock you out.
-Sex is great I assure you but be careful who you share it with, always.
+Sex is great I assure you but be careful who you share it with.
+There are emotional vultures out there, not just physical abusers.
 Make sure they cherish the gift that you are.
-They don’t have to live you but they must respect, cherish and honor you!
+They don’t have to love you but they must at least respect, cherish and honor you!
 It is not for me to change others.
 I can only change me.
 And this new me is extremely guarded, with everyone and everything.
 Maybe it is a bad thing, but I’m better for it.
 Now, I’m more at peace and happy.
 Life is after all about happiness and celibacy has given me that and so much more.

 Here’s to once upon a moment!!